 *All trips leave on time.
 If you are late for your trip French Broad Adventures will do its’ best to accommodate you on another trip.
 Otherwise, we will have to reschedule your trip for another day.
 Additional fees will apply.

 Is there an age or weight limit?

 Is ziplining safe?

 Safety is our first priority at French Broad Adventures.
 Our course has been certified to meet or exceed ACCT Design, Performance and Inspection Standards for zipline tours.
 It has been built by leading industry professionals utilizing the latest in state-of-the-art safety systems.
 All aspects of the course design include redundant safety features and are inspected regularly.
 Our operational procedures are reviewed to meet or exceed the ACCT Operation Standards.
 You will be in a full-body harness and clipped to the system at all times.
 Your guides all have extensive training and will be there every step of the way to be certain that your trip runs smoothly, so relax and have fun!

 For everyone’s safety, we do not allow anyone under the influence of drugs or alcohol to go on any of our trips.
 No refunds will be made.

 Because this is a guided trip, we strongly encourage making a reservation so we can have the appropriate staffing for the day.
-If you are planning to come in July or August we recommend making your reservation early because our peak season trips fill up quickly.
+If you are planning to come between early June and mid-August we recommend making your reservation early because our peak season trips fill up quickly.

 Call us and let our friendly reservations staff assist you in scheduling your zipline trip between 8am and 7pm.
 You may also book your trip online 24 hours a day.
 Have a quick question?
 Use our online chat feature 7 days a week from 9am – 5pm.
 Full payment is required to confirm your reservation and this can be done with any major credit card or check (time permitting).